max-simon/display-posts-shortcode/README.md

 Example: [display-posts include_date="true" calendar_icon="true"]

-I also add a stylesheet with some basic rules.
+I also add a **stylesheet** with some basic CSS rules.
 Feel free to change anything :)